metadatacenter/cedar-docker-deploy/README.md

 Download and install Docker Community Edition from [here](https://www.docker.com/community-edition).
-After lunching Docker select the ```Open Preferences->Advanced``` menu option and set the memory size to at least 6 GB; if possible also assign more than once CPU.
-Then apply and restart.
+After lunching Docker select the ```Open Preferences->Advanced``` menu option and set the memory size to at least 6 GB; if possible also assign more than one CPU.
+Then apply and restart Docker.

 ### 2. Set up CEDAR_HOME and CEDAR_DOCKER_HOME variables